shovan04/ExpressTS_in_GO/README.md

 - **Minimal MVC-style**
 - **Clean Architecture** *(under development)*

 Each option generates a well-structured and scalable folder layout.
+The layered architecture scaffolder is implemented and creates a `src/` prefixed set of folders for the new project.

 ---